aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 }
 ```

-> When the collection is a relatively small collection, caching the `length` property is good enough for performance, but if not, using a copied array is more faster.
+> When the collection is relatively small, caching the `length` property is good enough for performance, but if not, using a copied array is faster.
 So consider using `toArray()` or `Array.from()` to convert an HTML collection into an copied array first, when it's large.

 What if accessing elements of an HTML collection? **Remember to cache it into a local variable**.